 Long-term fixed income forecasts begin with our view of 10-year forward policy rates for each of the major Developed Market central banks.
 We derive expected policy rates for each central bank jurisdiction as a function of current and future equilibrium real interest rates, the expected GDP output gap over the next 10 years3, and the expected rate of inflation.
-This quarter, we are completing a transition to a new methodology for forecasting short rates that introduces a forward-looking central bank reaction function, placing less weight on current interest rate levels.
+Our forecasts for short-term interest rates also incorporate a forward-looking central bank reaction function, placing less weight on current interest rate levels.
 While the 2010s were a period of low and stable short-term interest rates, the 2020s have been characterized by a much more volatile period for short-term rates as central banks responded to the pandemic and inflationary aftermath.
 Moreover, the volatility in short-term rates flows through to our assumptions about future rates, as higher current rates tend to make our forecasts higher.
-Since our overall methodology takes a building block approach, this volatility also flows through to forecasts for other asset classes, making this a more forward-looking approach that will help stabilize our long-term forecasts.
+Since our overall methodology takes a building block approach, this volatility also flows through to forecasts for other asset classes, making this a more forward-looking approach that helps to stabilize our long-term forecasts.

-Largely as a function of the aforementioned methodology change, our long-term forecasts for short-term interest rates have declined relative to our forecasts in the first half of 2023.
-For the US, policy rates in 10 years are expected to be roughly 200 basis points lower than the 5.4% policy rate midpoint that prevailed at the end of the third quarter of 2023 given our forward view of inflation and growth relative to potential.
+Our long-term forecasts for short-term interest rates have declined relative to our forecasts in the first half of 2023.
+For the US, policy rates in 10 years are expected to be roughly 200 basis points lower than the 5.4% policy rate midpoint that prevailed at the end of 2023 given our forward view of inflation and growth relative to potential.

 Interest Rates

-Country Current Short-Term Interest Rates (9/30/2023) Long-Term Forecast of Short Interest Rates
+Country Current Short-Term Interest Rates (12/31/2023) Long-Term Forecast of Short Interest Rates

-United States 5.45% 3.44%
+United States 5.33% 3.37%

-United Kingdom 5.44 2.94
+United Kingdom 5.29 2.99

-Eurozone 3.32 2.36
+Eurozone 3.22 2.35

-Japan -0.23 1.95
+Japan -0.21 1.94

-Australia 4.08 4.00
+Australia 3.61 3.72

-Canada 5.13 3.12
+Canada 5.05 2.98

-Source: Bloomberg, PGIM Quantitative Solutions, as of 9/30/2023.
+Source: Bloomberg, PGIM Quantitative Solutions, as of 12/31/2023.
 Forecasts may not be achieved and are not a guarantee or reliable indicator of future results.